Silver25/Silver25/README.md

 ## Hi there 👋

+### I'm Silvio Martinec

+A computer engineer with a Bachelor's degree, and excitedly interested in the research and testing of various software solutions and their interactions, particularly within temporary, isolated environments using platforms such as Windows, WordPress, Sandbox, and Linux.
+With over 20 years of experience and a strong IT training and support/troubleshooting background, I’m prepared for any issue.
+Also, a veteran with military training, keen attention to detail, and high tactical and strategic knowledge levels.

+>> Creative Visionary with logic, patience, communication, and attention to detail as main underlying strengths.
+Having a knack for not panicking in the face of complexity.
+Successfully breaking things down into manageable chunks, and tackling them with the tools at hand, resolving the issue.
+Things I'm interested in: planning, building structures, thinking in systems, puzzles, adapting to change and learning new technologies.

 <!--
 **Silver25/Silver25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.